motleytech/playtrivius/README.md

 	pip install -r requirements.txt
 	```

 2. Now, download the driver for your browser from the internet.
-Chrome downloads are here... `http://chromedriver.storage.googleapis.com/index.html?path=2.19/` Download this file into the playtrivius folder.
+Chrome downloads are here... [chromedriver](http://chromedriver.storage.googleapis.com/index.html?path=2.19/) Download (and expand) the executable file into the playtrivius folder.
+Make the file executable, if it is not - `chmod +x ./chromedriver`.

 3. Create 'logged in' profile for your Trivius player.